lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

          Board Power LED

-      1. When the board starts to the booting process started by the process of applying power, the LEDs will come on in sequence as shown in :ref:`boot-status-figure` below.
+      4. When the board starts to the booting process started by the process of applying power, the LEDs will come on in sequence as shown in the figure below.
 It will take a few seconds for the status LEDs to come on, so be patient.
 The LEDs will be flashing in an erratic manner as it begins to boot the Linux kernel.

       .. figure:: media/ch03/led-pattern.*
          :width: 740px